-What size piping do you need for your compressed air system?
+So you need to buy piping for compressed air system, but what about the sizing?
 Understanding how to properly size pipes for compressed air can improve the overall efficiency of your system.
 Correctly sized compressed air piping will help you save money and ensure that you always have the PSI you need to run machines and tools at the ends of your lines.
 Here’s how to determine the right diameter compressed air pipes for your system.

 How Pipe Size Impacts Compressed Air System Performance

 Sizing air compressor piping comes down to two factors: how much air are you trying to move?
 And how far does it have to go?
 When compressed air pipes are not sized properly, you can experience significant pressure drop across your system.

 What Happens When Compressed Air Pipes Are Too Small?

 When compressed air moves through your piping system, friction with the pipe causes it to lose pressure (PSI) as it travels—a phenomenon known as pressure drop.
 The smaller the pipe, and the longer the distance the air travels, the more friction it experiences and the more it slows down.
 That translates to greater pressure drop.
 Pressure drop also increases with every bend, join and coupling in your piping system.
 When you are pushing air through too-small pipes with many bends and couplings, you can experience a significant loss of pressure between the air compressor and the ends of the lines.